-SITE NUMBER: B0303 NAME of SITE: Kingswells Community Expansion Proposer: Stewart Milne Homes Nature of the proposal: Mixed use de landscaping.
-Site split into 3 areas: evelopment of residential, e mployment, local centre and open space and Area 1 - Derbeth (mixed use developn Area 2 - Gillahill (600 dwellings and Pr Area 3 - Huxsterstone (60 dwellings as rimary School) Checklist Score: Area 1: 44 Area 2: 49 Area 3: 51 Constraints: LNC School Capacity S, Priority Habitat, Ancient Woodland, AWPR Route, Recommendation: Areas 1-3: All Un desirbale Justification: ecting the setting of Knigswe 12 LDP.
-The reporter concluded that their green belt ells and preventing encroachment into the countryside rimary school capacity at Kingswells. established following the Examination been provided to meet the allowances into the 2012 Local Develop set in the emerging Strateg Plan is considered to be appropriate and was oment Plan.
-Adequate housing and employment has ic Development Plan.
-The emerging Strategic lousing land and there is no numerical justification to allocate further housing sites.
+SITE NUMBER: B0303 NAME of SITE: Kingswells Community Expansion Proposer: Stewart Milne Homes Nature of the proposal: Mixed use development landscaping.
+Site split into 3 areas: nent of residential, er mployment, local centre and open space and Area 1 - Derbeth (mixed use development of state 2 - Gillahill (600 dwellings and Primary State 3 - Huxsterstone (60 dwellings as extensions) School) Checklist Score: Area 1: 44 Area 2: 49 Area 3: 51 Constraints: LNCS School Capacity S, Priority Habitat, Ancient Woodland, AWPR Route, Recommendation: Areas 1-3: All Undesirba l ale

+All three sites were considered during the examination into the 2012 LDP.
+The reporter concluded that their green belt status was justified by reasons of protecting the setting of Knigswells and preventing encroachment into the countryside that separates Kingswells from Aberdeen.
+In addition there is no primary school capacity at Kingswells.

+The overall vision and spatial strategy of the Local Development Plan is considered to be appropriate and was established following the Examination into the 2012 Local Development Plan.
+Adequate housing and employment has been provided to meet the allowances set in the emerging Strategic Development Plan.
+The emerging Strategic Development Plan already seeks to supply a generous supply of housing land and there is no numerical justification to allocate further housing sites.